Corporate minute book

 The minute books we provide upon incorporation (whether physical or digital), contain all of the corporate resolutions, By-laws, registers, ledgers and other documents required to properly set up the corporation and record organizational decisions.

-If you’d like more information about corporate minute books or record keeping requirements for corporations please contact a business lawyer with Twin River Law LLP.
+If you’d like more information about corporate minute books or record keeping requirements for corporations click on the Free Consultation button below to speak with an Alberta business lawyer.